Persona spy satellite

 The Persona satellite, which also reported to be known as Kvarts (Quartz), traces its roots to the Sapfir project first proposed by TsSKB Progress in 1979.
 In the course of the project development, the Sapfir (sapphire) was envisioned as a 16-ton spacecraft that would be deployed and possibly serviced in orbit by cosmonauts of the Buran reusable space plane.

 A full-scale development of Sapfir at TsSKB Progress was authorized in 1983.
 At the time, the first launch of the 14-ton vehicle was projected for 1986 on the Zenit or Proton rocket.
 Sapfir would transmit imagery to the ground via a special data-relay satellite.
-Designated Sapfir-V, where "V" stands for vysoko-orbitalny, or high-orbital, Sapfir would be orbiting the Earth in the elliptical orbit climbing as high as 10,000-20,000 kilometers to obtain imagery of very wide areas, but at lower resolution than one-meter details discenrable from Araks-N satellite, which would be deployed in lower orbit.
+Designated Sapfir-V, where "V" stands for vysoko-orbitalny, or high-orbital, Sapfir would be orbiting the Earth in the elliptical orbit climbing as high as 10,000-20,000 kilometers to obtain imagery of very wide areas, but at lower resolution than one-meter details discernable from the Araks-N satellite, which would be deployed in lower orbit.

-Sapfir-V's orbits were designed to let satellites stay within view of the area of interest up to 20 minutes at a time transmitting live imagery, as it climbed toward and decended from the high point of its orbit and followed by a quickly swing around low point of its orbit positioned on the opposite side of the globe.
+Sapfir-V's orbits were designed to let satellites stay within view of the area of interest up to 20 minutes at a time transmitting live imagery, as it climbed toward and descended from the high point of its orbit and followed by a quick swing around low point of its orbit positioned on the opposite side of the globe.
 Military planners expected Sapfir-V to focus on the European region watching the main Cold War frontier between the West and the East.